microsoft/nlp-recipes/tools/repo_metrics/README.md

 [![Build Status](https://dev.azure.com/best-practices/nlp/_apis/build/status/repo_metrics?branchName=master)](https://dev.azure.com/best-practices/nlp/_build/latest?definitionId=36&branchName=master)

-We developed a script that allows us to track the metrics of the Recommenders repo.
+We developed a script that allows us to track the repo metrics.
 Some of the metrics we can track are listed here:

 * Number of stars
 * Number of forks